konih/kubernetes-debugging/README.md

 Creating an ephemeral container requires the use of the `kubectl` command-line tool.
 Before you can create an ephemeral container, you need to make sure `kubectl` is installed and configured to interact with your Kubernetes cluster.

+Limitations of Ephemeral Containers:
+- No readiness or liveness probes
+- Resources are not configurable
+- Can not expose ports
+- No restart policy
+- Can not be removed for audit purposes

 ## Advanced Debugging in Kubernetes with Kubectl Debug